Why Do You Need Cloud Data Management?

 - Take Regular Backups for Recovery

-Despite your best efforts, a data breach or accident may happen, leading to the loss of important files and information.
-That’s why most companies stress on taking regular backups of production data, as well as application codes and cloud infrastructure configuration data.
+Despite your best efforts, a data breach or accident may happen, leading to the loss of essential files and information.
+That’s why most companies stress taking regular backups of production data and applicable codes and cloud infrastructure configuration data.
 Besides an automated backup policy, you must also regularly test your backup and recovery processes to avoid any glitches.

 Challenges to Cloud Data Management